 Abstract: Berberis orthobotrys Bien. ex Aitch.
 (B.o.) has been reported to have antihypertensive effect in different experimental models.
 The aim of present study was to evaluate the possible antihypertensive mechanism.
-Aqueous methanolic extract of B.o. roots and its various fractions namely (ethyl acetate, n-butanol or aqueous) in different concentrations (10 ng/mL, 100 ng/mL, 1 μg/mL, 10 μg/mL, 100 μg/mL) were evaluated in isolated perfused rabbit heart to assess their effect on force of contraction, HR and perfusion pressure.
+Aqueous methanolic extract of B.o. roots and its various fractions namely (ethyl acetate, n-butanol or aqueous) in different concentrations (10 ng/mL, 100 ng/mL, 10 μg/mL, 10 μg/mL) were evaluated in isolated perfused rabbit heart to assess their effect on force of contraction, HR and perfusion pressure.
 The crude extract of B.o. and its fractions exhibited a significant decrease in heart rate, contractility and perfusion pressure of isolated rabbit heart, however, butanolic fraction produced more prominent effect and was selected for further study.
-The effects of butanol fraction were not blocked by atropine (10^s M) in isolated perfused heart.
-However, butanol fraction might be due to the presence of certain β -blocking agents which might be responsible for antihypertensive effect However, further experiments are required to isolate the active compound(s) and elucidate exact mechanism of action.
+The effects of butanol fraction were not blocked by atropine (10^{5} M) in isolated perfused heart.
+However, butanol fraction significantly blocked the effects of adrenaline (10^{5} M).
+It is therefore conceivable that cardiac depressant activity of B.o. butanol fraction might be due to the presence of certain β -blocking agents which might be responsible for antihypertensive effect However, further experiments are required to isolate the active compound(s) and elucidate exact mechanism of action.